 Images

-Purely decorative images that convey no information may have empty alt text or be marked as decorative.
-If you are in doubt about whether an image qualifies as purely decorative, err on the side of including alt text.
+Decorative images that do not convey information may have empty alt text or be marked as decorative, but when in doubt, include alt text.

-Avoid images of text.
-Written words should be rendered as text, not images.
-Logos are an exception to this rule.
+Avoid using images of text.
+Written content should be presented as real text whenever possible.
+Logos are an exception.

 A link pointing from one webpage to another